OpenHantek/OpenHantek6022/readme.md

 OpenHantek6022 is a free software for Hantek and compatible (Voltcraft/Darkwire/Protek/Acetech) USB digital signal oscilloscopes.
 It was initially developed by [David Gräff and others](https://github.com/OpenHantek/openhantek/graphs/contributors) on [github.com/OpenHantek/openhantek](https://github.com/OpenHantek/openhantek).
-After David [stopped maintaining](https://github.com/OpenHantek/openhantek/issues/277) the programm I cloned the repo to provide updates - only for Hantek 6022BE/BL.
+After David [stopped maintaining](https://github.com/OpenHantek/openhantek/issues/277) the programm I cloned the repo to provide updates - **but only for Hantek 6022BE/BL**.

 <p><img alt="Image of main window on linux" width="100%" src="docs/images/screenshot_mainwindow.png"></p>